-A higher standard of private amenity space may be required for small infill (including backland) schemes, to reflect the character of the surrounding area, Development will not be permitted if it unacceptably reduces the level of existing private amenity space provision for existing buildings, particularly dwellings.
+A larger amount of private amenity space may be required for small infill (including backland) schemes to reflect the character of the surrounding area.
+Proposals for infill development will not be permitted if it unacceptably reduces the level of existing private amenity space provision for existing buildings, particularly dwellings.